 Studies specific to the benefits of horticulture therapy for dementia abound

 Many research studies focus specifically on how horticultural therapy affects dementia and its symptoms.
-Additionally, abundant research demonstrates profound positive benefits to elders in areas such as relief of pain, stress, anxiety and depression.

 When these conditions have been relieved or prevented, people with dementia not only feel better, they can also function better.
 They can enjoy a higher degree of independence, think more clearly and behave more calmly.